lioriky6/lioriky6/README.md

-<h2 align="center">Hey there 👋 I'm Lior, a computer science student with a diverse range of interests.
+<h2 align="center">Hey there 👋 I'm Lior, a computer engineering student at Technion university.
 While I'm exploring different aspects of technology, I find myself particularly drawn to the exciting challenges and potential of machine learning.
 It's an area that ✨sparks✨my curiosity and keeps me engaged in the world of computer science.<br><br>🤖 This text was crafted with a little help from my very close friend, ChatGPT! 🌟<br>👆<br>This text was 2, this mf took credit.</h2>

 ###